 I am considering filing for bankruptcy because I have recently lost my job, and have no means to repay my outstanding debts.
 I can hardly cover my daily expenses without my credit card.
 I know I need to stop using my credit card before filing for bankruptcy, but how long should I wait before filing after I do stop using it?

-When you file for bankruptcy, the bankruptcy trustee will examine your recent financial transactions looking for signs of fraud.
+When you file for bankruptcy, your creditor will examine your recent financial transactions looking for signs of fraud.
 In this context, fraud means that you ran up bills with no intent to repay them, either because you knew you were going to file for bankruptcy or because you lacked the financial means to make good on the charges.

 Because of these rules, the safest course of action is to stop using credit cards as soon as you have decided to file for bankruptcy, and certainly to avoid luxury charges or cash advances that exceed the limits set out above in the few months before you file.